wp-plugins/ik-facebook/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-The IK Facebook Plugin is an easy-to-use plugin for adding a Custom Facebook Feed to a WordPress site, with a shortcode or widget.
+The IK Facebook Plugin is an easy-to-use plugin for adding a Custom Facebook Feed of any Public Facebook Page to a WordPress site, with a shortcode or widget.

 == Description ==

-The IK Facebook Plugin is an **easy-to-use** plugin that allows users to add a **custom Facebook Feed widget** to the sidebar, as a widget, or to embed the custom Facebook Feed widget into a Page or Post using the shortcode.
-The IK Facebook Plugin also allows you to insert a Like Button widget into the Page, Post, or theme.
+The IK Facebook Plugin is an **easy-to-use** plugin that allows users to add a **custom Facebook Feed widget** to the sidebar, as a widget, or to embed the custom Facebook Feed widget into a Page or Post using the shortcode, of any Public Facebook Page.
+The IK Facebook Plugin also allows you to insert a Facebook Like Button widget into the Page, Post, or theme.

 = The IK Facebook Plugin is a great plugin for many uses, including: =